Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/05/csharp-9-non-destructive-mutation.md

 tags:
     - .net
     - C-Sharp
+description: C# 9 Feature.
+Non-destructive mutation with `with` expressions.
+Create modified copies of record types while preserving the original immutable state.
 ---

 There are some phrases in programming that feel like they belong in a superhero movie.
 Non-destructive mutation is just such as phrase.
 It refers to a concept in functional programming that means when you want to change the state of an object, you create a copy with the change – rather than changing the original.